autograms/autograms/docs/autograms_concepts/node_fields.md

 # Glossary of node fields

-## Action
+`name` -- unique name of node

-Type of action performed by node, also corresponds to node sub type
+`action` -- type of action performed by node, also corresponds to node sub type

-## Name
-unique name of node

-## other fields

 `transitions` -- list of allowable transitions

-`notes` -- comments about what the node does

-`state_category` -- user defined type of state.
-Names can be matched with `conv_scope` to view only states of that type when applying instruction

-`transition_probs` --list of floats used for simulation probabilities of each possible transition

 `instruction` -- instruction associated with node

-`user_instruction_transitions` -- list of user instruction for when user simulates each transition.
-Should be same length as transitions

-`question_prompt` -- prompt for transition question

 `transition_question` -- question asked to determine which state to transition to.

 `transition_choices` -- list of answers choices for transition question.
 If n'th transition choice is picked by model, autogram selects n'th transition.
 Should be same length as transitions

+`boolean_condition` -- either variable or python statement that is evaluated as boolean, used for .* transitions.
+If True, select this node, otherwise go to next node in .* list

+`user_instruction_transitions` -- list of user instruction for when user simulates each transition.
+Should be same length as transitions

+`question_prompt` -- prompt for transition question

+`state_category` -- user defined type of state.
+Names can be matched with `conv_scope` to view only states of that type when applying instruction

+`notes` -- comments about what the node does

+`transition_probs` --list of floats used for simulation probabilities of each possible transition

 `user_interjection` -- user instruction when simulating interjection.
 Only interjection states use this.
 See predict_interjection() function